Brunoengi/NBR6118-ts/README.md

 ### Module 1: Materials

+The library presents 4 construction materials in the Materials module: Concrete, CA Steel, CP Steel, and Aggregate.
 Here you can create your material and verify your properties

 #### `1.1 Concrete`